laphw/laphw/CONTRIBUTING.md

-# Contributing to fixhw
+# Contributing to laphw

-Thanks for your interest in contributing to `fixhw`!
+Thanks for your interest in contributing to `laphw`!
 We welcome contributions of fixes, improvements, and new profiles.

 ## Workflow